ugo-studio/usefulljs/README.md

 ### Cryptography

-Provides a set of functions for secure data handling.
+Provides a set of functions for secure data handling using the Web Crypto API.

 #### `encryptString(plaintext, secretKey, [ttl])`